Perez Family Receives Ranch Family of the Year Award

 By: Abby Spindle, NMCGA

 Join us in congratulating the 2023 Ranch Family of the Year.
-The Perez family was honored at the 2023 New Mexico State Fair during the Thursday night rodeo among other agriculture awards presented that
+The Perez family was honored at the 2023 New Mexico State Fair during the Thursday night rodeo among other agriculture awards presented that night.

 Pérez Cattle Company of Nara Visa, NM and Encino, NM is owned and operated by Michael & Connie Pérez and their son and daughter-in-law Kyle and Tonya Pérez and their twins Peyton and Libby.